 · Holidays, trips, and weekends away

-Before you apply for a mortgage, invest some time in reviewing your regular outgoings and identify potential savings.
+Before you apply for a mortgage, invest some time in reviewing your regular outgoings and identifying potential savings.
 Seemingly small changes – like reducing takeaways and trips out – can really make a difference across a whole month.

 Reining in your monthly outgoings could be the difference that makes it less likely you’ll get your mortgage declined.